Blockchains of the Future

 Today, there’re many blockchains running, and it’s almost certain that most of them wouldn’t survive in the long run.
 But for those who do, their impact on our society is definitely going to be massive.
 Think about the implications of a unified infrastructure for everyone around the world, and the potentials this could unlock.
-Here are four blockchains that I think can help us get there faster.
+Here are five blockchains that I think can help us get there faster.

 Bitcoin: Chain of Digital Gold

 Bitcoin made its first appearance back in 2008 with an email attaching a whitepaper authored by Satoshi Nakamoto, over the years Bitcoin has grown to become the most well-known cryptocurrency in the world, and is definitely a historic milestone in the revolution of technological decentralization.
 The Bitcoin Blockchain, compared to most of the other blockchains we have today, is rather simple and straightforward, the applications that you build on top of it would need to be done with Turing-incomplete scripts, which limits the possibilities.
 Nonetheless, the application that the blockchain was built for — the cryptocurrency itself — is enough to give Bitcoin a spot on the Blockchain Hall of Fame (assuming it’s a thing), not only because it’s the first decentralized cryptocurrency, but also because it showed us that perhaps a different future can exist to challenge the broken and corrupted financial system we have today — A Peer-to-Peer Electronic Cash System.
 I’d strongly recommend anyone who’s interested in the stories behind Bitcoin to read Digital Gold by New York Times journalist Nathaniel Popper.